rshekhovtsov/msms/readme.md

 - recipient should find your bot in telegram and /start it
 - then run ./recipients-setup.sh and follow instruction

-### 3. CONFIGURE SERVICES TO MONITORING
+### 3. CONFIGURE SERVICES TO MONITORE
-- for each service in folder "services" create .ini file with 5 keys:
+- for each service create in folder "services" .ini file with 5 keys:
  - MSMS_SERVICE_NAME: human-readable name for service
  - MSMS_SERVICE_ENDPOINT: your service endpoint to check with curl
  - MSMS_CURL_PARAMS: parameters for curl, see example below